movermeyer/wsgi-statsd/README.rst

 If you want more granular reporting you'll have to work with the ``prefix`` argument.
 You can pass any string you want and the middleware will pass it along to statsd.

-Using the ``foo`` prefix and calling the ``www.spam.com/bar`` page will result in ``foo_bar_GET_200`` having a value equal to the time it took to handle the request.
+Using the ``foo`` prefix and calling the ``www.spam.com/bar/test/`` page will result in ``foo.bar_test.GET.200`` having a value equal to the time it took to handle the request.

-If you passed `time_exceptions=True` and exception happened during the response, then the key name will be postfixed with the exception class name: ``foo_bar_GET_500_ValueError``
+If you passed `time_exceptions=True` and exception happened during the response, then the key name will be postfixed with the exception class name: ``foo.bar_test.GET.500.ValueError``

 .. note::

-    wsgi-statsd uses underscores as a separator for the key that is sent to statsd as that makes it easy to retrieve the data from graphite.
+    wsgi-statsd uses underscores as a separator for the path part of the key that is sent to statsd as that makes it easy to retrieve the data from graphite.
 You can override this default by passing a ``separator`` value to the middleware constructor:

 .. code-block:: python